kunalspathak/MeasureStartup/README.md

 Execute the following command:

 ```
-path\to\perfview -KernelEvents:Process -OnlyProviders:*KPathakTrace collect outputfile.etl
+path\to\perfview -KernelEvents:Process -OnlyProviders:*PaintDotnetTrace collect outputfile.etl
 ```

-This command will have perfview listen to the `KPathakTrace` events only.
+This command will have perfview listen to the `PaintDotnetTrace` events only.
 Next, launch the app multiple times using `MeasureStartup`.

 Alternatively, `MeasureStartup` can directly be launched from `PerfView`, using "Collect -> Run" menu as shown below: